 Yes, that is a TV above the fire!
 Read all about it here.

-In this post, I’ll break down how we decided on the design, plus the measurements, materials and costs involved in the build for anyone who might want to give it a go themselves.
+In this post, I’ll break down how we decided on the design, plus the measurements, materials and costs involved in the project for anyone who might want to give it a go themselves.

-How to install a fireplace TV wall in a new build home
+How to build an electric fireplace TV wall

 I’ve laid out below how exactly we came to decide on the products and dimensions of our TV and fireplace wall to help you design your own.
 But for ease of reference this is what we went with.